hrlics/hrlics.github.io/_pages/about.md

 - National Scholarship of China, 2023
 - Interdisciplinary Contest in Modeling, Meritorious Winner, 2023
 - First Class Scholarship of Sichuan University, 2023
-- Outstanding Student Leader of Sichuan University, 2022
+- Outstanding Student of Sichuan University, 2022

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.